peterkeen/sequins/README.md

 after_sequence   # runs after the sequence ends with an explicit `end_sequence`
 ```

-Hooks are run in the same way steps are, so you have access to the `user` object if you want it.
+Hooks are run in the same way steps are, so you have access to the `target` object if you want it.

 ## Configuration